debarroso/the_hive/README.md

 ## Prerequisites

-* **Ansible Controller**: A machine with Ansible installed to run these playbooks (e.g., your Mac Mini).
+* **Ansible Controller**: A machine with Ansible installed (e.g., your Mac Mini).
 * **Raspberry Pi Nodes**: A set of Raspberry Pis with a fresh install of a compatible OS (e.g., Raspberry Pi OS).
 * **SSH Access**: Passwordless SSH access from your Ansible controller to all Raspberry Pi nodes.
-* **Python `kubernetes-client`**: The Helm and Kubernetes Ansible modules require this.
-Install it with `pip install kubernetes-client`.
+* **Required CLI Tools**: `kubectl` and `helm` installed on your Ansible controller.

 ## Inventory Setup

 1. Open the `hosts` file.
 2. Under the `[the_hive]` group, list the hostnames or IP addresses of your Raspberry Pi nodes.
-You can assign host names in the `/etc/hosts` file.
 The first node in the list will become the control plane (master).

-    ```ini
-    [the_hive]
-    bee1
-    bee2
-    bee3
-    bee4
-    bee5
-    ```
 3. Update the `ansible_user` variable in `[all:vars]` to match the username on your Raspberry Pi nodes.

+---
 ## Installation and Setup

-Follow these steps in order to provision your K3s cluster.
-Run all commands from your Ansible controller machine.
+Run these commands from your Ansible controller to provision the base cluster.

 ### 1. Initial Node Preparation
 Ensures all nodes are up-to-date and have cgroups enabled.
 These playbooks will reboot the nodes.